ds4se/chapters/cabird/interviews.md

 ## Selecting Interviewees

 While random sampling of a population is a good choice when doing quantitative analysis with a large sample, it is not the best approach when selecting interviewees.
-Due to the time and effort required in conducting interviews, it is unlikely that you would be able to get a large enough sample, and the data gathered from interviews is usually not quantitative in nature.
+Due to the time and effort required in conducting interviews, it is unlikely that you would be able to get a large enough sample.
 Instead, I focus on capturing in my sample as much variation as possible along the dimensions that I believe may have an effect on the topic of my research.

 As an example, I recently was trying to understand how people were using code review data at Microsoft.
 If I had selected a random sample, my interviewees would mostly be male software developers between in the mid-twenties at low levels of seniority working in Redmond on shipping products.
 If I focused mostly on this demographic, I may have only gotten a narrow view of the ways that the data is used.
-Instead, we interviewed contracted developers in Asia, a program manager responsible for the education of a dev team, an older female development lead from the Bay Area, a development manager in charge of internationalization in South America, two senior managers making plans for a cloud product, and a young developer trying to collect a set of best practices for his team in Office, among others.
+Instead, we interviewed contracted developers in Asia, a program manager responsible for the education of a dev team, an older female development lead from the Bay Area, and  two senior managers making plans for a cloud product.
 By intentionally selecting a diverse set of interviewees with respect to seniority, age, role, geography, business responsibility, and product, we were able to capture a large number ways that the data was used.
-The responses may not be completely representative, but if we wanted further quantitative information about the different ways, we could use what we learned to create closed multiple choice questions for a survey that we *could* deploy widely to a more representative, random sample.

 You may not always be fortunate enough to able to pick and choose your interviewees.
-In that case, you can take a "saturation" based approach.
-In this method, you interview everyone that is willing to let you interview them.
-Once you reach the point where you have not received any new answers to your questions after the last three to five interviews, then you have likely reached *saturation* and further interviews are unlikely to provide much value.
+In that case, you can take a *saturation* based approach.
+Once you reach the point where you have not received any new answers to your questions after the last few interviews, you have likely reached *saturation* and further interviews are unlikely to provide much value.

 ## Recruitment

 Once you have determined who you want to recruit for interviews, you need to contact them.
-We've found that it can be helpful to do the following things when making contact, whether it be via email or some other means.
+We've found that it is helpful to do the following things when making contact, whether it be via email or some other means.

  * Introduce yourself and explain your job or role.
  * Tell them what the goal of your research is and how conducting an interview with them will help you accomplish that goal.